 You can take a “layered” approach.
 Start small, tackle one space at a time, and see how each update shifts the feel of your home.
 Sometimes, a single thoughtful change snowballs into new energy — not just in your house, but in how you live.

 The best part?
-When it’s done right, every dollar you spend is one that gives back in comfort, confidence, and potential resale.
+When it’s done right, you can add value and comfort without overcapitalising.
+Every dollar you spend becomes one that gives back — in confidence, liveability, and potential resale.

 At myhomehavn, we specialise in helping homeowners – especially those planning for their next chapter – get connected to trusted local trades professionals.